Advanced Config¶

 Here's the main section.

-• cache_dir is handy for keeping cached files out of the script directory.
+uuidwill be created automatically, you need not worry about this.cache_diris handy for keeping cached files out of the script directory.
 This is helpful for reinstalls as well as development.

 [main]